Cosy Cumbrian Bed and Breakfast in Kirksanton

 Enjoy a relaxing holiday and warm Lake District welcome at The Fold Guest House.
 Nestled at the foothills of Blackcombe and Whicham Valley, this 18th-century cottage enjoys an enviable location with the Irish Sea on one side and the lakes to the other.

 The Fold Guest House has four elegant bedrooms, each boasting stunning views of Blackcombe and the surrounding countryside.
 Our rooms have the following facilities:

 After a restful nights’ sleep, get your day off to a great start with a delicious home-cooked Full English Breakfast.
 Our meals are made with local ingredients and served in our cosy dining room with wood-burning stove.
 You can also enjoy a hearty lunch or dinner at the nearby village pub, which is just a two-minute walk from The Fold Guest House.

 Lake District Attractions

 Our bed and breakfast is a great place to stay if you are touring the Western Lake District and is the perfect location for horse riding on the beach and the fells.
 There are two excellent horse riding stables nearby, Murthwaite Green and Cumbria Heavy Horses.

 There is lots to do in the South Western Lakes including taking in the beautiful scenery, historic castles, Roman ruins and is home to numerous microbreweries.
-Our Blue Flag beaches of Kirksanton and Silecroft are ideal for kite buggies, kite surfing, kite flying, windsurfing and not forgetting sandcastles and rock pool exploration.
+Our Blue Flag beaches of Kirksanton, Silecroft, and Haverigg, are ideal for kite buggies, kite surfing, kite flying, windsurfing and not forgetting sandcastles and rock pool exploration.